ufcg-lsd/computer-systems-reading/platforms-evaluation/README.md

-# platforms-evaluation
+# Performance Evaluation
-Serverless computing papers which focus its works on platforms evaluation.
+Serverless computing papers which focus its works on performance evaluation.